utilitywarehouse/vault-kube-cloud-credentials/README.md

 ### Config file

-You can control which service accounts can assume which roles based on their namespace by passing a yaml file to the operator with the flag `-config-file`.
+You can control which ServiceAccounts can assume which roles based on their namespace by passing a yaml file to the operator with the flag `-config-file`.

 For example, the following configuration allows service accounts in `kube-system`